 “They do not yet know that the Jews have learned well the wielding of the sword”

 In Hungary, Herzl’s home country, duelling anti-Semites grew to a trend.
-Thirteen percent of those convicted of duelling in 1888 were Jewish; during the interwar period that percentage rose to 50%.
-Duelling had become a way to prove the Jewish courage so that no one could say they were less honourable than Christians.
+Thirteen per cent of those convicted of duelling in 1888 were Jewish; during the interwar period, that percentage rose to 50%.
+Duelling had become a way to prove Jewish courage so that no one could say they were less honourable than Christians.